drew-m7/C-Programs/README.md

 # Programming-in-C
 C programs
-- if one wanted to compile and run these programs, use gcc -o someExecutableName chosenProgramName.c
+- if one wanted to compile and run these programs, use gcc -o {someExecutableName} {chosenProgramName.c} in your favorite terminal